 In the superfluid phase ($\epsilon_\text{dd}=1$), a sudden ramp-down of the central barrier at $t=0$ induces destructive interference, as seen in the integrated density evolution $n(x,t) = \int \text{d}y\,\text{d}z\,|\Psi(\boldsymbol{r},t)|^2$ [Fig.~\ref{Fig:Superfluid}(a)].
-This process spontaneously generates a pair of counter-propagating gray solitons and sound waves at the trap center.
+This process spontaneously generates a pair of counter-propagating gray solitary waves and sound waves at the trap center.
 To confirm the solitonic nature of the resulting density notches, we fit the profiles at selected times using the standard gray soliton waveform~\cite{Kivshar_dark_1998,Frantzeskakis_dark_2010} ,

 where $B$ is the background density, $D$ the inverse soliton width, $x_0$ the soliton center, and $A$ determines the velocity.
 Dark solitons are commonly called black when they are stationary, and gray otherwise.
-As shown in the inset of Fig.~\ref{Fig:Superfluid}(a) for $t=66$~ms, the fit agrees well, and a small phase jump of approximately $0.2\pi$ across the soliton cores confirms their motion.
+As shown in the inset of Fig.~\ref{Fig:Superfluid}(a) for $t=66$~ms, the fit agrees well, and a small phase jump of approximately $0.2\pi$ across the solitary wave cores confirms their motion.
 Previous studies have predicted that dipolar solitons should exhibit density oscillations around their cores~\cite{pawlowski2015dipolar,bland2015controllable,Bland_interaction_2017}, although such features are difficult to resolve here amidst background noise.

-Each soliton travels toward the trap edges, reflects, and undergoes inelastic collisions with its counterpart over several cycles.
+Each solitary wave travels toward the trap edges, reflects, and undergoes inelastic collisions with its counterpart over several cycles.
 As evolution progresses, they gradually become shallower due to accumulated radiation and eventually dissipate into the background.
 In the absence of the LHY correction, collisions between dipolar solitons have been shown to be only weakly inelastic~\cite{pawlowski2015dipolar,bland2015controllable,edmonds2016exploring}.
-However, in the present setting, where the LHY term is included and fast-moving solitons are generated via barrier removal, the solitons are short-lived.
+However, in the present setting, where the LHY term is included and fast-moving solitary waves are generated via barrier removal, the solitons are short-lived.

-The clearest soliton formation occurs for a barrier width $W_0 = 0.5~l_x$, matching the soliton width ($\sim 0.4~l_x$).
+The clearest solitary wave formation occurs for a barrier width $W_0 = 0.5~l_x$, matching the soliton width ($\sim 0.4~l_x$).
 Wider or narrower barriers suppress this effect.
-Increasing the barrier height $V_0$ enhances soliton contrast~\cite{Ros_demand_2021}, producing darker solitons with larger phase jumps approaching $\pi$, consistent with observations in non-dipolar superfluids~\cite{Weller_experimental_2008}.
+Increasing the barrier height $V_0$ enhances soliton contrast~\cite{Ros_demand_2021}, producing darker solitary waves with larger phase jumps approaching $\pi$, consistent with observations in non-dipolar superfluids~\cite{Weller_experimental_2008}.